scottbedard/cube/README.md

 }
 ```

 To picture how these values would map to an actual cube, imagine unfolding a cube while looking at the `F` face.
-Note that the `B` face is oriented the same as the `L`, `F`, and `R` faces.
+Notice that the `B` face has the same orientation as the `L`, `F`, and `R` faces.

 ```
   U